Civil, environmental and sustainable engineering graduate advising

 All graduate students are admitted to one of the specialty areas:

-The Geotechnical and geoenvironmental engineering at ASU is focused upon unsaturated soil mechanics, waste mechanics and geotechnical earthquake engineering.
-Geotechnical and Geoenvironmental 3 year teaching plan.
+- Geotechnical/geoenvironmental The Geotechnical and geoenvironmental engineering program at ASU is focused upon biogeotechnical engineering, unsaturated soil mechanics, and waste mechanics.
+Geotechnical and Geoenvironmental 3 year teaching plan

 Civil, environmental and sustainable engineering, Master of Science (MS)